 Once the internal investigation is complete, the decision will have to be made whether to dismiss the employee, reinstate them (with or without a first or final written warning) or extend the period of suspension.
 Normally a formal disciplinary process will take place before any decision is made.
 In most cases where there are ongoing issues reinstatement will not be a viable option, and indeed any interested regulator will expect that implicated individuals be suspended until the outcome of the regulatory or criminal processes.
 Where there is evidence that an employee may have committed a serious breach of his or her employment contract or may be guilty of gross misconduct, it may be possible for the company to terminate that person’s employment with immediate effect.
 However, in addition to seeking legal advice on employment matters, consideration should be given to the potential effects of such a measure on the investigation.
 On the one hand, disassociating the company from the individual or individuals concerned may serve to send a clear message to the market (and to any interested regulators) that the actions under investigation were those of rogue elements and are not representative of a systemic problem.
 On the other hand, where there is any possibility that the company may want to defend allegations, supporting any individuals involved (in terms of continued employment and financial assistance with legal fees) can carry benefits including the implementation of a unified defence strategy.

 It is not clear whether the position would be the same in circumstances where the criminal authorities were already involved and had effectively condoned the internal interview process as a means of securing the accounts of suspects.
 In any event, this situation is unlikely to arise in practice since both the SFO and Financial Conduct Authority (FCA) have been increasingly concerned in recent years about the risk of evidence contamination.
 Our experience is that the SFO is increasingly likely to impose restrictions on or even prevent the internal interview process altogether, and to seek to limit the amount of disclosure provided to those interviewed.
-It is understood that in one of the SFO’s current investigations, it sought to prevent the company from conducting face-to-face exit interviews with suspended employees, instead insisting that the process be conducted in writing.
+It is understood that in one of the SFO’s recent investigations, it sought to prevent the company from conducting face-to-face exit interviews with suspended employees, instead insisting that the process be conducted in writing.
+In the recent DPA entered into between the SFO and Rolls-Royce plc, the company deferred its internal investigation interviews until after the SFO had completed its own interviews.
 In a similar vein, banks in the FX investigation were required by the FCA to record their internal interviews and to produce those recordings, or transcripts of them, to investigators.
 They were also prevented by the FCA from disclosing certain documentation to the employees under investigation.
 This is in marked contrast to the FCA’s approach in the preceding Libor investigation, where banks were permitted to conduct their investigations more or less independently.
-It also differs considerably from the position in the United States where, in light of the Yates memorandum and comments made by the assistant attorney general last year, the Department of Justice (DOJ) expects ‘cooperating companies to make their best effort to uncover the facts with the goal of identifying the individuals involved.’6 This approach is further reflected in the DOJ’s FCPA pilot programme, announced in April 2016, under which significant rewards may be available for voluntary disclosure and full cooperation.7 Companies and their advisers who are conducting multi-jurisdictional investigations therefore face a difficult task in attempting to balance the competing demands of multiple different interested criminal authorities and regulators when determining how to approach internal interviews.
+It also differs considerably from the position in the United States where, in light of the Yates memorandum and comments made by the former assistant attorney general, the Department of Justice (DOJ) expects ‘cooperating companies to make their best effort to uncover the facts with the goal of identifying the individuals involved.’6 This approach is further reflected in the DOJ’s FCPA pilot programme, announced in April 2016, under which significant rewards may be available for voluntary disclosure and full cooperation.7 Companies and their advisers who are conducting multi-jurisdictional investigations therefore face a difficult task in attempting to balance the competing demands of multiple different interested criminal authorities and regulators when determining how to approach internal interviews.
 Additional jurisdictional issues are considered in further detail below.

 - they represent the company and not them;